-- 3.2.3 Any requirement for rebalancing between the asset classes is reviewed on a quarterly basis with advice from the Scheme's Investment Adviser. - 3.2.4 The States has recognised responsibility for the pre-1987 Debt for PECRS which it has agreed to repay over an 82 year period.
-This represents approximately 17.5% of PECRS total assets (referred to as "Debt" in the table above) and these payments can be regarded like a salary-related index-linked gilt issued by the States.
+- 3.2.3 Any requirement for rebalancing between the asset classes is reviewed on a quarterly basis with advice from the Scheme's Investment Adviser. - 3.2.4 The States has recognised responsibility for the pre 1987 Debt for PECRS which it has agreed to repay over an 82 year period.
+This represents approximately 17.5% of PECRS total assets (referred to as "Debt" in the table above) and these payments can be regarded like a salary related index linked gilt issued by the States.

-3. Jersey Teachers' Superannuation Fund (JTSF)
+4 Jersey Teachers' Superannuation Fund (JTSF)

-- 3.1.1 Membership of the Jersey Teachers' Superannuation Fund (JTSF) is compulsory for all teachers in full-time employment and optional for those who work part-time. - 3.1.2 The Fund receives pension contributions from working teaching staff and also from the Education, Sport and Culture Department.
+- 4.1.1 Membership of the Jersey Teachers' Superannuation Fund (JTSF) is compulsory for all teachers in full time employment and optional for those who work part-time. - 4.1.2 The fund receives pension contributions from working teaching staff and also from the Education, Sport and Culture Department.

-3.2.1 The strategy for the Fund is based on the Board's aim to invest the assets of the Scheme prudently to ensure that the benefits promised to members are provided.

-- 3.2.2 The long-term strategy is to hold one-fifth of the assets in risk-reducing categories (e.g. bonds and property) and four-fifths in return-seeking assets (e.g. equities).
-Tactical moves diverging away from this strategic distribution may occur according to prevailing market conditions and prospective returns from each asset class. - 3.2.3 The table below illustrates the long-term asset allocation strategy -
+- 4.2.1 The strategy for the Fund is based on the Board's aim to invest the assets of the Scheme prudently to ensure that the benefits promised to members are provided. - 4.2.2 The long term strategy is to hold one fifth of the assets in risk reducing categories (e.g. bonds and property) and four fifths in return seeking assets (e.g. equities).
+Tactical moves diverging away from this strategic distribution may occur according to prevailing market conditions and prospective returns from each asset class. - 4.2.3 The table below illustrates the long term asset allocation strategy:-

 Strategic Aim % Range %

-Equities 80 76 - 84
+·S 70 66 - 74

-Property 10 0 - 10
+ty 20 0 - 22

-Bonds/Cash 10 6 - 14
+ty 'Cash 10 6 - 14

-- 3.2.4 The above strategy is applied to the assets which are currently invested in the JTSF and does not take account of the future contributions which will be received to cover increases to pensions in payments which have been recently added to the scheme liabilities.
-The current Investment Strategy therefore contains a higher level of return-seeking assets than may otherwise be the case. - 3.2.5 Any rebalancing between the asset classes is carried out on a quarterly basis on advice from the Scheme's Investment Adviser.
+- 4.2.4 The above strategy is applied to the assets which are currently invested in the JTSF and does not take account of the future contributions which will be received to cover increases to pensions in payments which have been recently added to the scheme liabilities.
+The current Investment Strategy therefore contains a higher level of return seeking assets than may otherwise be the case. - 4.2.5 Any rebalancing between the asset classes is carried out on a quarterly basis on advice from the Scheme's Investment Adviser.

-3.3 Investment Structure
+4.3 Investment Structure

-3.3.1 The JTSF can carry out their investments through the Common Investment Fund.
+4.3.1 The JTSF can carry out their investments through the Common Investment Fund.